suneelbvs/rdkit4excel/README.md

 This repository provides a step-by-step guide on how to integrate `pyxll`, `rdkit`, and `jupyter-pyxll` for a seamless Python and Excel experience, especially for cheminformatics tasks.

 # About Pyxll:
 ‘PyXLL add-in’ lets you integrate Python into Excel and use Python instead of VBA.
-PyXLL is commercial and you will get 30 days free access.
+Please note that, PyXLL is commercial and you can still access PyXLL for 30 days.
 Refer [PyXLL website](https://www.pyxll.com/) for more information.

 ## Table of Contents